 Children Pools can achieve more than one outcome for you little Frenchie.
 As we have mentioned in other articles, French Bulldogs are incredibly prone to overheating.

 Experts suggest that a pool is the fastest way to cool a hot dog.
 This is particularly true if it’s held in a shaded area.
-But there is much more fun a Frenchie can have in a children’s pool and can allow then to have there swimming fun without the danger.
+But there is much more fun a Frenchie can have in a children’s pool and can allow them to have their swimming fun without the danger.

 However, it turns out that certain standard, inflatable kiddie pools don’t work for Frenchies because their nails can be sliced through the vinyl.

-Therefore, you need to have a kiddie-style pool which works better with dogs.
+Therefore, you need to have a kiddie-style pool that works better with dogs.
 Pools made of soft and robust material, such as PVC rubber or hard plastic, is what you are looking for.